 Does it sound like this?
 “What do you want to do tonight?”
 “I don’t know.
 What do you want to do?”
 “I don’t know… is there anything at the movies?”
 Then you find yourself sitting in a dark theater, not talking to each other, watching a dud of a movie you really didn’t want to see anyway.

-Share with us… We’d love to hear what a typical date night in your marriage looks like.
+Tell us!
+What does a typical date night in your marriage looks like?